ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 The MOJ password guidance uses [NCSC guidance][ncscpasswordguidance].
 It recommends a [simpler][ncscpasswordguidancesimplify] approach to passwords.
 Some agencies or bodies might have specific requirements or variations.
 Check your team Intranet or ask your Line Manager for more information.

 Follow the [CyberAware advice][cyberawarepasswords] to generate your passwords.
+Always use a separate and unique password for each account or service.

 Make sure you read the MOJ [guidance][pg] information about passwords.
 The most important points are that passwords should be:

 - at least 8 characters long
-- unlimited in length
+- no more than 128 characters long
 - not obvious
+- not a dictionary word.
+A combination of dictionary words might be suitable, such as '`CorrectHorseBatteryStaple`'
-- use a seperate and unique password for each account or service
+- unique for each account or service

-If a system or another person provides you with a password you _must_ change the password before doing any other MOJ work on that system.
-Examples of such 'single-use' passwords include:
+If a system or another person provides you with a password, change it before doing any MOJ work on that system.
+Examples of 'single-use' passwords include:

 - your own account on a work-provided laptop
 - a shared account for accessing a data analytics service